jiaozi1992/Entity_Resolution/README.md

 Full Command List
 The full list of command line options is available with $ python model_part.py -h

-#### 1, ./dataset/test1.csv ./dataset/test2.csv
+#### 1, ./dataset/test3.csv ./dataset/test4.csv
 The same two files with part 1.
 The schema of the two files must fulfill the requirements in part1.

 #### 2, ./test
 The pairwise feature file from part 1.

 #### 3, -a ./tst1 -b ./tst2
-The output predicted file for test1.csv and test2.csv.
+The output predicted file for test3.csv and test4.csv.
+Matched items will have the same cluster name.

 #### 4, -f Complete
 featureSelectionModel Option: Complete, Random, VarianceThreshold,SelectKBestFeatures,SelectFromModel_LassoCV.
 If none, Complete will be used.